docsbydesign/piClinic_API_sample/README.md

 <script_name.py> username password
 ```

-For example, to run the `piclinic_lookup_code.py` script from the command line, you would enter the following command line replacing `username` and `password` with the username and password you were provided.
+For example, to run the `piclinic_lookup_code.py` script from the command line, you would enter the following command line, replacing `username` and `password` with the username and password you were provided.

 ```
 piclinic_lookup_code.py username password